TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-08-20-Ubuntu-hate.md

 <figcaption>The data collection tool shows up at first boot.</figcaption>
 </figure>

 First, Ubuntu gives users an example of the data they collect: it's just hardware configs, nothing personal is sent or kept.
 It's less info than what the Steam user survey collects, and the goal here is to help Ubuntu tailor the experience for their users, looking at what hardware they use.
-SUre, it would have been better to make that data collection opt-in instead of opt-out, but that's what KDE Plasma has done, and they still took a lot of flak for it, even though it's entirely DISABLED by default.
+Sure, it would have been better to make that data collection opt-in instead of opt-out, but that's what KDE Plasma has done, and they still took a lot of flak for it, even though it's entirely disabled by default.

-The linux community is very privacy sensitive, and they don't take too kindly on any form of data collection, voluntary or not.
+The linux community is very privacy sensitive, and they don't take too kindly to any form of data collection, voluntary or not.
 I still feel the outrage has been overblown on this one, but to each their own.

 ### Unity and Mir